sparkslabs/waypoint/README.md

                     debug_port=1500).run()

-It should be obvious where and how this would need changing.
-This is as I say however less than ideal
+It should be obvious from the above and how this would need changing.

-TBD:

-Installation as a collator / etc (see docs/todo.txt)

 Michael